AlpaGit/AnimatorController-PoC/README.md

 # AnimatorController-PoC
- An Animator Controller to read Unity (Ankama) sprites
+ An Animation Controller to read Unity (Ankama) sprites